 Henderson (Jim) Cleaves' research in organic geochemistry is concerned principally with abiological organic synthesis, the question of how life arose on Earth, and methods for detecting Life on other planets.
 Presently he is involved in a project with Robert Hazen regarding the interactions of organic compounds with mineral surfaces.

 George D. Cody specializes in chemical-structural analyses of solid phase organics.
 His research is focused on determining the diagenetic reactions that define organic sediment maturation.
 Other interests include examining the molecular structure of extraterrestrial organic solids contained within carbonaceous chondritic meteorites and more recently, comets.
 He received a Ph.D in geosciences from Pennsylvania State University in 1992, and a B.S. in geology from University of Massachusetts at Amherst in 1982.

 Jennifer Eigenbrode is a biogeochemist and geologist with expertise in organic and isotope geochemistry and interests in astrobiology.
 She specializes in the use of gas chromatography-mass spectrometry (GCMS) in the analysis of lipids and other hydrocarbons in rocks, ice, and biological samples.

 Mihaela Glamoclija's research relates to general area of microbe-mineral interaction, utilization, and development of methods and concepts that may aid in the search, detection, and assessment of fossilized microbial life on Earth as a guide to the search for ancient life on Mars.

-Alexander F. Goncharov is a senior staff scientist of the Geophysical Laboratory.
+Alexander F. Goncharov is a senior staff scientist at the Geophysical Laboratory.
 His research focuses on examining the properties of materials under extreme conditions of pressure, temperature, and strain rate and its applications to planetary science, geophysics, geochemistry, and synthesis of novel materials by design.
-He received a Ph.D in physics from the Russian Academy of Sciences, Institute of Spectroscopy in 1983, and a combined MA and MSc in physics from the Moscow Institute for Physics and Technology in 1979.
+He received a Ph.D. in physics from the Russian Academy of Sciences, Institute of Spectroscopy in 1983, and a combined M.A. and M.S. in physics from the Moscow Institute for Physics and Technology in 1979.